 Update: As noted in the comments, The Birmingham News, Mobile Press-Register and Huntsville Times will also reduce frequency to three days a week.
 They’ll become part of a “new digitally focused media company” called the Alabama Media Group.
 Read more on Al.com.

 Marketplace Radio’s Kai Ryssdal interviews Chris Rose, who worked at the paper for 25 years and helped it win two Pulitzers for its coverage of Hurricane Katrina.

 We were interviewed on Marketplace as part of its coverage of this story.

 This entry was posted on Thursday, May 24th, 2012 at 2:30 pm and is filed under Business News, BusinessModel, Layoffs, Newspapers, OnlineMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.